 A query for this novel might look like...

 Bob knew asking his wife Sally for a divorce would be hard, but he never expected zombies to crash through the front window before he could say more than, "Hon, we need to talk."
-Now he's running for his life with Sally instead of running to his new life with Jane, like he'd planned.Okay, this isn't going to win any awards or anything, but for a starter query it gets the gist of the novel across.
+Now he's running for his life with Sally instead of running to his new life with Jane, like he'd planned.This starter query gets the gist of the novel across.
 I know where my conflicts are coming from, who my players are, and what they all have to do.
 The story will evolve as I write it, and when I'm done, I can either toss this aside and start fresh, or use this as a jumping off point to write my real query.

 But Bob isn't giving up on happily ever after.
 He just needs to figure out a way to convince Sally that going to save Jane is best for all of them.
 Especially since Sally's long-standing membership with the NRA is coming in so handy, and without her guns and ammo, Bob would wind up as an appetizer long before he got to Jane's house.
 Of course, if Sally finds out he's leaving her, she might do worse to him than eat his brains.

-What's valuable about this starter query, is that you have total freedom to write whatever pops into your head, so it's a easy way to think up conflicts and stakes.
-I just now made up the NRA stuff, and the fact that Sally is the one with the survival skills Bob needs to save Jane.
+What's valuable about a starter query, is you have total freedom to write whatever pops into your head, so it's an easy way to think up conflicts and stakes.
+I made up the NRA angle as I wrote this, and the fact that Sally is the one with the survival skills Bob needs to save Jane.
 That all came about because I thought, "gee, what conflict could we do here?"

 Of course, now I have to write Love in the Zombie Apocalypse.
 I mean, I have a query now, right?
 I might as well use it.

 Do you write your query before you write your novel?